 Following the controversy, Wallen's sophomore album Dangerous: The Double Album spent multiple weeks at No. 1 on the Billboard 200.

-A series of billboards supporting Wallen popped up around Nashville in April, right before the 2021 ACM Awards and CMT Awards.
+A series of billboards supporting Wallen popped up around Nashville in April of 2021, right before the 2021 ACM Awards and CMT Awards.

 The billboards called Wallen "His fans choice [for] Entertainer of the Year" and asked others to "Support that boy from East Tennessee."
-In February, the Academy of Country Music (ACM) stated that Wallen was ineligible for awards this year.
+In February of 2021, the Academy of Country Music (ACM) stated that Wallen was ineligible for awards this year.

 "The Academy does not condone or support intolerance or behavior that doesn't align with our commitment and dedication to diversity and dedication," the statement read.